 While the article emphasizes what to include in your resume, much of these skills can also be shared in your cover letter as well.

-Not sure how to include these skills in your resume or cover?
+Not sure how to include these skills in your resume or cover letter?
 Check out our resume and cover letter resources.

 - Presenting yourself on paper: resumes and cover letters